Editor's note: This story was updated on June 10, 2020.

 "Many of us quilters are in the at-risk group," Flores says.
 "And this is our gift of love.
 It gives us a sense of purpose and a sense of protecting our children and grandchildren who are out there on the front lines."

 That's why the group isn't actively making masks for the public, but they are keeping the pattern and instructions updated and revised on the UA College of Nursing's website as they finesse the process.

-This is trickier, because right now, the demand for cloth masks is inundating those who are making them.
+This is trickier, because at the beginning, the demand for cloth masks was inundating those making them.
 (When Sparkle Cleaners and Mendel's Wife the Tailor began making masks for free, they had to stop taking orders after receiving requests for thousands of masks.)

 That being said, we talked to several local organizations and businesses selling masks, but please note these are small operations making dozens of masks at a time.
 And even that could change, depending on demand.

 The Fourth Avenue business Pop-Cycle Shop posted on Facebook about a small supply of cloth masks made by owner Jennifer Radler, and within an hour, all two-dozen masks were claimed, says shop co-owner DeeDee Koenen.